EkwuemeSpace/EkwuemeSpace/README.md

 <div align="center">

 ```
-There's a version of you that ships clean APIs at scale,
+There is a version of you that ships clean APIs at scale,
-architects systems that don't break under pressure,
+architects systems that do not break under pressure,
 and writes Go code that reads like poetry.

-That version isn't born — it's built.
+That version is not born — it is built.
 One commit at a time.

-I'm building mine.
+I am building mine.
 ```

-*— Innocent_Go_Dev, still in the training arc *
+*— Innocent_Go_Dev, still in the training arc*

 </div>